a-lipson/math/homework/algebra/398/hott/presentation.typ

 // identifications = paths.
 Terms of the identity type $x = y$ are paths from $x$ to $y$.
 // notice directionality!
+// from homotopy perspective: can deform the paths anywhere, provided A is a nice space
+// will see an example of different space at the end of the presentation

 == Concatenate Paths